-Manchester United defender Phil Jones warns City that title race is not over – Daily Mail
+Report: Manchester United, Jose Mourinho close to agreement over new contract – Sports Mole

 |

+Manchester United have made a breakthrough over a new contract for manager Jose Mourinho and are close to reaching agreement, according to reports.
+The Portuguese coach took charge of the Red Devils in the summer of 2016 and won the EFL Cup and Europa …

-Manchester United defender Phil Jones warns City that title race is not over
+Phil Jones warns Manchester City that Manchester United are not out of the title race yet

 Do you have something awesome to share with the world?
 Click here to share